-My Experience: I choose to show up everyday to work with a positive, inspirational, and grateful attitude.
-We all know the saying, “attitude is contagious.”
+My Experience: I choose to show up everyday to work with a positive, inspirational and grateful attitude.
+We all know the saying: “attitude is contagious.”
 You’ll attract the types of interactions you model.
-By choosing this approach, I have the power to motivate my team, leave a lasting impression on my clients, and make my own life a lot easier in the process.
+By choosing this approach, I have the power to motivate my team, leave a lasting impression on my clients, and make my own life a heck of a lot easier in the process.

 Here are some sources that left an imprint on me, and I want to pay it forward:

 “The Untethered Soul: The Journey Beyond Yourself” by Michael Singer